-By using the high definition 26inch color LCD of 1920×1200 pixels, radar image display of diameter 320mm or more is secured.
+By using the high definition 26inch color LCD of 1920×1200 pixels and 27inch color LCD of 1920x1080 pixels, radar image display of diameter 320mm or more is secured.
 Image presentation of high resolution is also possible in near ranges.